beta-robots/faramotics/README.txt

 Moreover, some minor bugs have been fixed and the whole code has been reorganized.

 OPERATION SYSTEM
-Tested and developed under Ubuntu 12.04.
-Not tested under other OS.
+Tested and developed under Ubuntu 12.04 and Ubuntu 14.04.
+Not tested under other OS's.

 OPTIMAL HARDWARE
 Performant graphics card improves speed, since most of computations are direct calls to openGL